Department of Model-based process planning (MP)

-The department's research and work is at the interface between manufacturing technology, digitalization and artificial intelligence.
-Our goal is to make the manufacturing of the future more sustainable, flexible and efficient.
-We focus on the development of innovative technologies that meet both the ecological and economic requirements of modern production processes.
+The department researches and works at the interface between production technology, digitalization and artificial intelligence.
+Our aim is to make the production of the future more sustainable, flexible and efficient.
+In doing so, we focus on developing innovative technologies that meet both the ecological and economic requirements of modern production processes.

 Autonomous production planning is at the heart of our department.
-Our goal is to develop intelligent systems that can independently analyze, optimize, and adapt production processes.
-The focus is on the automation of process planning, starting with the generation of tool paths and extending to the control of complex process chains.
-In addition, we are focusing on the integration of modern technologies such as artificial intelligence (AI) and machine learning (ML) to enable data-driven decisions and to realize adaptive manufacturing processes.
+Our aim is to develop intelligent systems that can independently analyze, optimize and adapt production processes.
+The focus is on the automation of process planning, from the generation of tool paths to the control of complex process chains.
+We also rely on the integration of modern technologies such as artificial intelligence (AI) and machine learning (ML) to enable data-driven decisions and implement adaptive manufacturing processes.
 A particular challenge is flexibility in production, which is to be achieved by dynamically adapting manufacturing and logistics systems to changing requirements.

 Sustainability is a central concern of our work.
 We develop innovative methods and technologies that optimize the use of materials and energy and minimize waste.
-We place a high value on combining machining and additive processes in order to exploit the advantages of both approaches.
-Process optimization to reduce emissions and material losses is just as much a focus as life cycle-oriented manufacturing concepts that promote sustainability in production through innovative process chains.
+We attach great importance to combining machining and additive processes in order to utilize the advantages of both approaches.
+We focus on process optimization to reduce emissions and material losses as well as life cycle-oriented manufacturing concepts that promote sustainability in production through innovative process chains.

 Another focus of our research is on flexible manufacturing process chains.
-The aim is to design production processes that are robust and adaptable to varying requirements.
+The aim is to design production processes in such a way that they are robust and adaptable to varying requirements.
 This includes hybrid manufacturing processes that seamlessly combine additive and subtractive technologies.
-In addition, we are working on automated systems for planning and optimizing process chains that enable dynamic adaptation to different production scenarios.
+We are also working on automated systems for planning and optimizing process chains that enable dynamic adaptation to different production scenarios.
 This is complemented by simulation-based approaches that provide a precise prediction of process behavior and thus a sound basis for decision-making.

-Further information and overviews are also available in the TU Dresden Research Information System.
+Further information and overviews are also available in the TU Dresden's Research Information System.

 Contact